top of page

 Who is it for

-Her videos are perfect for beginners and intermediate learners - from foreigners living in Estonia to people worldwide 🌍 who share a passion for Estonian language.
+From foreigners living in Estonia to people worldwide who share a passion for Estonian language.

 Group Courses (0–B1)